Not Every Cat is Meant for a lap. Adopt a Career Cat!

 How does the process of adopting Career Cats work?

-- If your property is suitable, MFF will deliver the cats to you, set up the cages and provide you with food and all supplies for the holding period.
+- If your property is suitable, with adequate areas for them to hide in, on, or under, MFF will deliver the cats to you, set up the cages, and provide you with food and all supplies for the holding period.

 We’re available to address any questions or concerns you may have at any time.

 We’re always in need of outdoor homes for these types of felines.
-Please tell your family, friends and neighbors about our unique program.
+Please tell your family, friends and neighbors about our unique program, which is funded in part through The Joe Willie Project.